-Again, the rule is that one single claim of lien may be made when labor, services, or materials were furnished for more than one improvement under the same contract, even if the improvements span separate lots, parcels, or tracts of land as long as they’re owned by the same owner.
+Again, the rule is that one single claim of lien may be made when labor, services, or materials were furnished for more than one improvement under the same contract.
+This is true even if the improvements span separate lots, parcels, or tracts of land as long as they’re owned by the same owner.
 If work is done on multiple lots, parcels, or tracts and the above does not apply, sending multiple NTOs may be necessary.

 Bottom Line: There’s a chance that multiple NTO’s may be required on an apartment project, depending on the contract(s).

 While the Florida NTO requirement does have some exceptions, it’s never a bad idea to send the notice.
 The exceptions cited above are all ambiguous at times and can come down to a decision from a judge.
-This means your mechanics lien rights would be up in the air while the particular issue gets litigated, which would cost you time and money.
-The easy solution is to always err on the side of caution and always send your Notice to Owner.
+This means your mechanics lien rights will be up in the air while the particular issue gets litigated.
+That would cost you time and money.
+The easy solution is to err on the side of caution and always send a Notice to Owner.

 The problems with calling customers to get more information were discussed in the article “Why Requests for Information Are Better Than A Third Party Calling Your Customers.”
 In sum, however, calling around to get more information:

-- (vi) Ultimately, isn’t even remotely required by the law.
+- ultimately, isn’t even remotely required by the law.

-Are you in the construction business in the Sunshine State?
-No matter whether you’re a general contractor, a material supplier, or something else entirely, a great place for you to get lots of helpful construction payment information and resources is on the Florida Resources page on the Levelset website.
+Are you in the construction business or involved with a construction project in the Sunshine State?
+No matter whether you’re a general contractor, a material supplier, a property developer, a subcontractor, a construction lender, or something else entirely, a great place for you to get lots of helpful construction payment information and resources is on the Florida Resources page on the Levelset website.